hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 ## Nucleotide sequence extraction

-After removing human contamination, 230,016 reads remained.
+After removing human contamination, 230,016 reads of the 233,262 total reads remained.
 To generate potential open reading frames, the nucleotide sequences were extracted.
 A BED file was required to generate the FASTA sequences, so the coordinates were first converted to BED format prior to extraction.

 ```bash
 # Extracting HIV sequences from BAM file